wso2/docs-apk/en/docs/create-api/manage-service-endpoint/manage-certificate.md

 You can define CA certificate of your endpoint service using three different ways.
 If you have the certificate on your hand use `certificateInline` to define it inline.
-Or you can use `secretRef` or `configMapRef` feilds to read them from a `Secret` resource or a `ConfigMap` resource respectively.
+Or you can use `secretRef` or `configMapRef` fields to read them from a `Secret` resource or a `ConfigMap` resource respectively.

 ## Using the certificate data as a inline string